synix/Node.js-Design-Patterns-Third-Edition/10-universal-javascript/10-universal-data-retrieval/README.md

 # 10-universal-data-retrieval

-This example demostrates how to pre-load data asynchronously on the server when needed and how to share this data with the frontend for the first page load.
+This example demonstrates how to pre-load data asynchronously on the server when needed and how to share this data with the frontend for the first page load.

 ## Dependencies